 There is a growing consensus that business models are complex activity systems.
 Therefore, understanding business models from the perspective of value chains and key activities is critical when creating competitive advantage.
 However, scholars have argued that traditional accounting systems are not only unhelpful but can also get in the way of value-chain analysis (Porter, 1985).
 There are two principal reasons for this that are relevant to the analysis here (Hergert & Morris, 1989).
-First, critical activities that form the basis of creating competitive advantage are not normally recognized within the accounting systems.
+First, critical activities that form the basis of creating competitive advantage are not normally recognized within the accounting systems11.
 These critical activities might cut across functions and hence might not map to the functional responsibilities.
 Second, most accounting systems assume the independence of sub-units.
 Therefore, the accounting systems rarely collect information for the purposes of coordinating and optimizing across different activities and, when they do, they tend to use fairly rudimentary methods.

 The role of critical activities and interdependencies in business model innovation can be illustrated with an example in the design of low-cost airline business models (Charterjtee, 2005).
-Southwest had to have high utilization of its assets as a result of being short of cash to lease new aircrafts.
+Southwest Airlines disrupted the airline industry by not adopting the traditional hub and spoke model but a point-to-point model which requires aircrafts to be turned around fast.
+Moreover, Southwest had to have high utilization of its assets as a result of being short of cash to lease new aircrafts.
 In order to achieve such high utilization rates, it needed to have activities that ensured planes were available at short notice.
 Southwest needed to standardize and simplify boarding, as well as having pilots who could fly all planes.
 In order to achieve this objective Southwest decided to have the same aircraft type, Boeing 737.
 Southwest also decided to have its own maintenance fleet in order to ensure rigorous maintenance.
 Therefore, the core objectives of Southwest had implications for selecting the critical activity and understanding the interdependencies of the critical activity on other activities and processes across the value chain.